 Run a dehumidifier continually in the affected spaces.
 You can usually set your preferred humidity level and let the unit cycle on and off as needed to maintain it.
 Some humidifiers can be drained directly into a floor drain, while others have collection tanks that need to be emptied regularly.

 Another good measure is to lay down a plastic vapor barrier over any open earth in your crawl space area.
+Attic Projects Company is offering crawl space cleaning Seattle that can fix all the problems in your crawl space.

 Water flows through the bathroom more than most other rooms, given that it houses a sink, toilet, and bath.
-Leaks in any of the pipes are obviously problematic, but you can also run into trouble if the ventilation is not sufficient to handle the condensation that occurs during a shower.
-Cracks in the grout or seals around tubs, sinks, and toilets can also allow for water to leak behind the walls and through the floor.
+Leaks in any of the pipes are problematic, but you can also run into trouble if the ventilation is not sufficient to handle the condensation that occurs during a shower.
+Cracks in the grout or seals around tubs, sinks, and toilets can also allow water to leak behind the walls and through the floor.

 Clean Water Leaks